Halle suspect confesses to Yom Kippur shooting | DW | 11.10.2019

 The suspect in the synagogue attack, Stephan B., has confessed to the shooting in the eastern German city of Halle.
 He cited anti-Semitic and right-wing extremist motives for the attack.

-The 27-year-old has confessed to the attack at the synagogue in Halle which left two dead, during a lengthy meeting with German investigators, according to reports published by German public broadcaster ARD and the dpa news agency.
+The 27-year-old has confessed to the attack at the synagogue in Halle which left two dead, during a lengthy meeting with German investigators, according to reports published by German public broadcaster ARD and the dpa news agency on Friday.

 The suspect made the confession to the judge at Germany's Federal Court of Justice on Thursday evening.